cc1533/SWE-Project/README.md

         - pip script if not in the environment path is located in Anaconda3\Scripts
     3) install mallet
         - use this guide http://programminghistorian.org/lessons/topic-modeling-and-mallet
+    12) python3 ntm.py
+        - use cmd terminal to run
+        - make sure to use the anaconda python 3.5 interpreter